 By gift basket, I mean, make any kind of gift basket you want!
 Whether you have a bunch of stuff to get rid of in your house, or you head out to buy some yummy treats, it’s up to you and your budget.
 And don’t forget a cute basket!
 Check out thrift stores- they are usually loaded with baskets.

 Does the hostess enjoy wine and other tasty beverages?
 They might like some special stemware decorated by you.
 Therefore, if you have some artistry in your blood, look into this DIY project to avoid drowning in debt over buying fancy new glasses.

 A tile trivet can help the hostess on the very night you are there!
 This DIY project works best if you have a local reuse or architectural salvage store that sells unique or vintage tiles.
 Once you find a few tiles, simply glue a few small wood blocks on the bottom or felt bumpers to elevate the tile off the counter.

 Even if you can’t spend any money on a gift, you probably have a few items or ingredients around the house that you can use.
-DIY projects are one way to help with debt management.
 Think about your budget, the hostess and your craft abilities to choose the best fit from these DIY hostess gifts.